Legal Options for Victims of Police Misconduct in Minnesota

 You may be entitled to various damages if you were the victim of police misconduct.
 This can include coverage of your medical expenses and lost wages if you were injured due to excessive force.
 You could also be entitled to pain and suffering damages, emotional distress damages, as well as your court costs and legal fees.

-In these cases, you should contact an attorney immediately.
+In these cases, you should contact a southern Minnesota personal injury attorney immediately.
 While there are official processes in place within most police departments for reporting misconduct, the reality is that these systems are not weighted in favor of the victims.
 You may even be pressured by police supervisors not to file any complaints or charges.
 You may even be told the investigation turned up no evidence of misconduct.
 An experienced attorney will be able to guide you through this process.